ibm-cloud-docs/vpc/par-creating.md

    :   The VPC to bind this public address range to.
 Requires `--zone`.

    `--zone`
-   :   The zone where this public address range will reside.
+   :   The zone where this public address range resides.
 Requires `--vpc`.

    `--resource-group-id`
    :   ID of the resource group.
 Mutually exclusive with `--resource-group-name`.